Question about the program? Call, text or email us. We're here to help!

 I have heard so many clients say,

-“I was using the [Insert Name] app for accountability.
-But, if I didn’t log my food, they never asked me why or if everything is okay.
-All I got was silence!”
+"I was using the [Insert Name] app for accountability.
+But, if I didn’t log my food, they never asked me why or if everything was okay.
+All I got was silence!"

 If you miss a meal, or a day, or even a week of logging, and you don’t hear ANYTHING for your coach.
 Then you’re not getting true accountability!